 If you have been having infertility treatment, such as IVF, most adoption agencies will normally expect this to have ended before you apply to adopt.

 Most agencies prefer you to wait several months between your treatment ending and formally applying to be approved as adopters.
-You can check with individual agencies what their policies are.
+Check with individual agencies what their policies are.

 Your adoption health assessment

-As part of the adoption assessment process, potential adopters are required to have a comprehensive health assessment.
+As part of the adoption assessment process, you will be required to have a health assessment.

 Adoption agencies need to check whether there are any physical or mental health issues that might affect your ability to provide a safe, stable and loving home until a child reaches adulthood and, ideally, beyond.

-Your medical report will be carried out by your GP, who'll usually charge for this.
+Your medical assessment will be carried out by your GP, who'll usually charge for this.
 The cost of this can vary between GP practices.

 In some cases, your adoption agency will cover the cost of the fee, but in others you may be expected to pay.

-Your medical will take up to 1 hour and will include the following areas:
+Your medical assessment will take up to 1 hour and will include the following areas:

 - a review of your lifestyle